Sugandhi13/quiz-india/README.md

 ### Navigation

 In my website I've 2 pages but the navigation for them is allowed only 2 ways.
-- 1st after clicking on 'Start Quiz' button on index.html page.
+- 1st is when a user click on 'Start Quiz' button on index.html page.
+The new page (quiz.html) opens.
-- 2nd option is after clicking on 'Select different level' button under result message on quiz.html page.
+- 2nd option is when a user click on 'Select different level' button under result message on quiz.html page.
+The index.html page opens.
 There also a way to go back on quiz.html page when a user click on 'Try again!' button under result message.

 ## Home Page

 ### Landing Page

 A Main page consist of information about the quiz and rules about how the scores calculations will be performed.
-This page also has an input box, where the user has to enter its name, along with 3 options ('Easy', 'Medium' and 'Hard') level of difficulty of quiz to choose from.
+This page also has an input box, where the user have to enter its name, along with 3 options ('Easy', 'Medium' and 'Hard') level of difficulty of quiz to choose from.
 Once the user clicks the 'Start Quiz' button the user will be routed to next page where the question will be displayed.

 ![Homepage-Image](/assets/images/homepage.jpg)

 ### Quiz Page

-This page 2 features explained below.
+This page have 2 features explained below.

 - **User Info Section** : This section display the Username, difficulty level of the quiz choosen by user and current score of user.
 - **Question & Answer Area** : This section displays one question at a time with 4 options to user.
 Out of 4 one option has correct answer and 3 incorrect.
 Once user select an option and click on 'Submit' button.
 The quiz move to next question with 4 options with respect to that question and the cycle continues.
 If the user has answered correctly then the score will be updated with +10 points.
 But, if the users answers incorrectly the score will updated with -5 points.
 If the user try to click on Submit button without selecting any option an alert message will be shown to user to select any one option to move forward with quiz.